 Ok, maybe some sword fights.
 But only with willing combatants.

 If you’re under an awning on a busy sidewalk, your umbrella is closed.
-This isn’t your dick, you don’t need to double-bag it.
+No questions asked.

 Don’t clothesline people

 When passing someone shorter than you, always raise your umbrella so they can pass.
 No one wants a face full of secondhand water.

 Chances are if you’re inside, you don’t need to be carrying around a dripping wet pile of fabric, slicking the floors and generally ruining peoples’ days.
 That’s what those little bins are for.